Kinsella v. Krueger: Procedural history

 Walter Krueger's lawyers filed an appeal with the United States Court of Military Appeals.
 Brigadier General Adam Richmond, who had been judge advocate of the Third United States Army when it had been commanded by Krueger in the early 1940s, argued that Dorothy was not sane at the time of the incident, and that the testimony that the court-martial had heard to the contrary was military rather than medical.
 On 30 December 1954, by a two-to-one majority, they rejected the appeal filed by Krueger's lawyers.
 "Since this court lacks the power to determine the weight of the evidence, even as to the issue of sanity, we are without authority to disturb the board's determination – regardless of whether we might have reached an opposite conclusion".
-The opinion was written by Judge Paul W. Brosman, Judge George W. Latimer concurred.
+The opinion was written by Judge Paul W. Brosman; Judge George W. Latimer concurred.
 Chief Judge Robert E. Quinn dissented on the grounds that the prosecution's expert witnesses testified in accordance with Army regulations rather than their knowledge and medical experience, feeling bound by the restrictive terms of the joint Air Force (AFM 160-42) and Army (TM 8–240) manual, Psychiatry in Military Law.
 He felt that as a consequence, "their testimony was so seriously compromised as to require, in the interests of justice a rehearing."

 Krueger's attorneys filed a writ of habeas corpus with Ben Moore, Chief Judge of the U.S. District Court for the Southern District of West Virginia, in Charleston, West Virginia, on 9 December 1955, based on a decision by District Court Judge Edward A. Tamm of the United States District Court for the District of Columbia.
-Tamm had released Mrs. Clarice B. Covert, the wife of an Air Force Sergeant who had killed her sleeping husband with an ax in England on 9 March 1953, from Alderson on a $1,000 bond.
-This in turn was based on a recent ruling by the United States Supreme Court on 7 November 1955 in the case of Robert W. Toth, a former Air Force Sergeant.
-Toth was tried by a court martial after he had been honorably discharged from the Air Force, for a murder in Korea, committed five months before his discharge.
+Tamm had released Mrs. Clarice B. Covert, the wife of an Air Force Sergeant Edward Eugene Covert who had killed her sleeping husband with an ax in England on 9 March 1953, from Alderson on a $1,000 bond.
+This in turn was based on a recent ruling by the United States Supreme Court on 7 November 1955 in the case of Robert W. Toth, a former Air Force sergeant.
+Toth was tried by a court martial after he had been honorably discharged from the Air Force, for a murder in Korea committed five months before his discharge.
 The Supreme Court had ruled the military had no jurisdiction to try someone once they had been discharged from military service.
 Krueger hired Covert's lawyer, Frederick Bernays Wiener to represent Dorothy.
 But Moore declined to follow Tamm, and denied relief.
 As a result, Covert was on release while Dorothy remained incarcerated in Alderson.
 Krueger appealed to the Fourth Circuit Court of Appeals.
 The case became Kinsella v.
 Krueger, Nina Kinsella being the prison warden at Alderson.
-While the appeal was pending the Government sought certiorari from the United States Supreme Court before the 4th Circuit heard the appeal.
+While the appeal was pending the government sought certiorari from the United States Supreme Court before the 4th Circuit heard the appeal.
 In view of the importance of the constitutional issue presented by the case, the writ was granted without action by the Circuit Court.